solana-labs/solana-program-library/docs/src/token.md

 consistently valid Multisig accounts all Solana accounts holding a Account, Mint, or Multisig must contain enough SOL to be considered [rent exempt](https://docs.solana.com/implemented-proposals/rent)

+However note that there is currently a loophole to escape from the rent-exemption rule.
+So it isn't technically impossible to create spl-token Solana accounts which aren't actually rent-exempt.
+This loophole was unintentionally created because the token program is susceptible to sysvar spoofing.
+Specifically, there was an insufficient check for accounts passed as sysvar while executing in solana-program-sdk, which is statically linked into the token program.

+For example, this could be abused to delete (= effectively burn) Account by transfering to crafted (= not rent-exempt) Solana accounts by anyone who has the authority to execute such a transaction.

 ### Closing accounts